Trend One – Volatility in Time

 Now, the work that generates the revenues for agencies will probably range across areas like paid social campaigns, SEO, native advertising, content creation and a number of other activities where earned media is only part of the picture.

 Managing that ongoing flux with a fixed set of skills in your team is getting harder and harder.
 Do you recruit for skills that may or may not be in such demand in a year or do you ask your team to add new skills - possibly at the expense of what they currently excel in?

 Trend Three - The Entrepreneur Mindset

 Since 2001 the number of 16-24 year olds who are self employed has doubled.
 Roughly 15% of the working population is now self-employed, a proportion almost exactly mirrored by the number of freelancers in the PR sector – around 14000.

 That age cohort is now flowing through the jobs market and seems likely to grow.
 If your attitude to talent acquisition is stuck in the old ways of fixed employment being the standard, your business will suffer.
 Technology is the great enabler and it isn’t slowing down.

 Trend Four – Ownership Becomes Access

-This is the big one for PR freelancers and at the heart of why The PR Cavalry exists.
+This is the big one for Freelance PR and at the heart of why The PR Cavalry exists.

 Frank Zappa famously observed that Communism was always bound to fail “because people like to own stuff”